 Even blood tests failed to reveal the truth, “Come May, leg pain started, he can’t walk long & always wanted to be carried.
 Stomach discomfort has become more frequent, weight loss became more significant.
-And again paeds assured he was fine, blood test which was done at paeds didn’t show anything either.”
+And again paeds assured he was fine, a blood test which was done at paeds didn’t show anything either.”

-“We had plans to go Disney on 23/5/15, however his leg pain has gotten from bad to worse on n off, some days he was ok & some days it was bad.”
+“We had plans to go Disney on 23/5/15, however, his leg pain has gotten from bad to worse on n off, some days he was ok & some days it was bad.”

-And finally when Ethan’s leg pain refused to go away, Mary made a decision, “On 19/5/15 after our morning day out at the park I made an appointment later afternoon to see a Pediatric Orthopedic Dr Yong Su Mei at Park City Medical Centre.”
+And finally, when Ethan’s leg pain refused to go away, Mary made a decision, “On 19/5/15 after our morning day out at the park I made an appointment later afternoon to see a Pediatric Orthopedic Dr Yong Su Mei at Park City Medical Centre.”